harshsingh32/Blogging-Platform-/README.md

 3. Set up environment variables:

-Create a `.env` file in the root directory of the project, and add the following variables:
+Create a `.env` file in the root directory of the project, and add the following variables :

 ```
 PORT=5000